 Giving to global charities is great but it’s not enough, if people want to fix the structural problems of rampant inequality and poverty that ravage more than half the world’s populations we need to fix the $150bn Government Foreign aid industry which is more than double than we give directly to overseas charities.

-Sign the Real Aid petition to demand the clean-up of Foreign Aid and to double its funding for global charities.
+Share DISPARITY film on YouTube to amplify our demand to the clean-up of Foreign Aid and to double its funding for global charities.

 3. Show you care

-know or famous on social media to take the same challenge.
-We are connecting citizens to charities in a brand new way; to influence policy to unlock the money needed to scale up the work of frontline charities.
+Nominate someone you know or famous on social media to take the same challenge.
+We are connecting citizens to charities in a brand new way; to influence policy to untie aid and to unlock the billions of dollars needed to scale up the work of frontline charities.

 This is an urgent message to citizens who are key to driving the mass movement for Real Aid.